github/game-off-2012/README.md

 ### Description:
-ReWolt! is a HTML5 arcade tower-attack game, which is hacked by 3 young developers from switzerland.
+ReWolt! is a HTML5 arcade tower-attack game, which is hacked by 3 young developers from Switzerland.
+---
+### Instructions:
+You can move the camera with the left and right arrow-key

+The game starts after you cloned your first entity

 ### Used Technologies:
 * Box2Web